drew458/hello-PS5/README.md

 * `requests` (HTTP(S) requests)
 * `bs4` (BeautifulSoup)

-## Usage
+## Usage & Features

 The refresh rate is configurable with adjustable delay.
+Configurable windows notifications (you just need to uncomment lines).
+Configurable Telegram bot notification (change where your bot token and chat_id are stored; if you're thinking to deploy it on Heroku, see below).

+## Cloud deployment

+The script is ready for deployment on Heroku, which is what I use to run it on cloud and get the Telegram bot notifications.
+The free tier on Heroku perfectly fits.
+In this case the bot token and chat it must go into the virtual environment variables (see the settings page on Heroku's dashboard).

 ## Future Updates

-I'm working to make this script running on a Telegram bot.
-Cool idea, but I don't have that much time to implemetate it quickly.